ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/nullfield.md

 - NullConverter: Makes it not store anything to the legacy storage engine (database), nor it reads any data.
 - Unindexed: Indexable class making sure nothing is indexed to configured search engine.

-This field type does not have its own fixed internal name.
+This field type doesn't have its own fixed internal name.
 Its identifier is instead configured as needed by passing it as an argument to the constructor.

 ### Example for usage of Null field type